Neugraben-Fischbek: History of Fischbek

 Fischbek was first mentioned in 1544 as Vischbecke.
 In 1937 the independent village Fischbek was merged into Hamburg.

 History of Neugraben

 In 1937 the independent village of Neugraben was merged into Hamburg.

 Subcamp Neugraben

-In Neugraben was a subcamp of the Nazi concentration camp Neuengamme.
-On September 13, 1944 the women subcamp was opened in Falkenbergweg.
+In Neugraben there was a subcamp of the Nazi concentration camp Neuengamme.
+On September 13, 1944 the women's subcamp was opened in Falkenbergweg.
 500 Czech-Jewish women coming from the Ghetto Theresienstadt were deported to the Auschwitz concentration camp.
 The SS in Auschwitz selected the women for labour in Hamburg.
 In the Neugraben camp the work was building auxiliary homes, also laying supply pipes and building streets in the neighbourhood Falkenbergsiedlung.
-During the last months of World War II, some of the women had to do clearing up work in Harburg's oil industry and to dig antitank obstacles in Hamburg-Hausbruch.
+During the last months of World War II, some of the women had to do clearing up work in Harburg's oil industry and to dig antitank obstacles in Hausbruch.
 In February 1945, the SS transferred the women to the camp Hamburg-Tiefstack and later from there to the Bergen-Belsen concentration camp.